 - If this request is not made to the appropriate vice president or executive director within five (5) working days of the date of service of the notice, the termination shall no longer be subject to pre-termination review.

 - The appropriate vice president or executive director (or designee) shall meet with the regular employee or core faculty member within five (5) working days from receipt of the request for a meeting.
-The appropriate vice president or executive director (or designee), after consultation with the president, shall inform the regular employee or core faculty member in writing within five (5) working days of the meeting whether the employee’s position will be eliminated.
+The appropriate vice president or executive director (or designee), after consultation with the President, shall inform the regular employee or core faculty member in writing within five (5) working days of the meeting whether the employee’s position will be eliminated.

-F. Review of RIF
+F. Review of Reduction-in-Force

-- The governing board’s determination that a bona fide financial emergency exists and the president’s decision that a program should be discontinued or that an office or function should be restructured are final and binding and not subject to challenge or review.
+- The Governing Board’s determination that a bona fide financial emergency exists and the President’s decision that a program should be discontinued or that an office or function should be restructured are final and binding and not subject to challenge or review.

 - Step One – Formal Review before a College Hearing Panel:

-- The appropriate vice president selects another person from the College Hearing Council and so notifies the Director of Human Resources in writing within five (5) working days of receipt of the employee’s selection.
+- The appropriate vice president selects another person from the College Hearing Council and so notifies the Executive Director of Human Resources in writing within five (5) working days of receipt of the employee’s selection.

 - Once two members have been identified, these two select a third member from the pool, who serves as the Hearing Panel Chair.